ZT220501/STORK/README.md

 --------------------

 STORK is a **training-free** **structurally independent** ODE solver for high-fidelity generation within popular NFEs, applicable to both **diffusion** and **flow-matching** models.
-Experiments show that STORK excels in generation quality starting around 20 NFEs and consistently outperforms the SoTA ODE solvers on various datasets.
+Experiments show that STORK excels in generation quality and outperforms the SoTA ODE solvers on various datasets, models, and scales.

 [SANA](https://arxiv.org/abs/2410.10629) with STORK:
 ![STORK_teaser](assets/stork_teaser.png)